Applying

 The University does not allow students to undertake paid work while they are studying full-time, and you should not expect to accrue additional income in this way.

 It is a requirement of the University that all full-time graduate students have their funding fully in place before they start their course.
-Students on one-year courses are not allowed to undertake any type of paid work during their period of study.

 How much will it cost?